-Over the last few years, credit card data breaches at chain stores have exposed thousands of customers to hackers looking to make a quick profit off their victims’ information.
-In an effort to prevent such security violations, merchants have been urged to accept EMV chip cards since the fall of 2015 – or else bear the cost of any ensuing fraudulent activity.
+Over many years recently, credit card data breaches at chain stores have exposed customers to hackers looking to make a quick profit off their victims’ information.
+In an effort to prevent such security violations, merchants have been urged to accept EMV chip cards ― or bear the cost of any ensuing fraudulent activity.

-To help you better understand the current state of EMV – and what it means for your business moving forward – here’s an overview of its standards and expert advice for small business owners.
+This initiative has resulted in chip cards comprising nearly 85 percent of United States card transactions, according to EMVCo.
+To help you understand the current state of EMV better ― and what it means for your business moving forward ― here’s an overview of its standards and expert advice for small business owners.

 EMV, which is named after its original developers (Europay, MasterCard and Visa), is a global credit card standard that enhances the security of in-person card transactions.
 EMV technology allows sensitive cardholder data to be stored in a chip, rather than in the magnetic stripe found on traditional payment cards.

-“The technology has been around for about two decades and is used in much of the world, but the chip-enabled cards have only really caught on in the U.S. over the past few years,” said Mike Blang, senior vice president of sales and marketing at Wind River Financial, a merchant account provider.
+“The technology has been around for [three decades] … and is used in much of the world, but the chip-enabled cards have only really caught on in the U.S. over the past [decade],” said Mike Blang, regional director of sales at USA Today Network.

 At each transaction, the microchip creates a unique code that can’t be used again.
-This is very different for the traditional magnetic stripe card, whose data can be easily copied by an inexpensive card-reading device and reproduced in counterfeit cards.
+This is different from the traditional magnetic stripe card, whose data can be copied easily by an inexpensive card-reading device and reproduced in counterfeit cards.

-The largest card issuers, including MasterCard, Visa, American Express and Discover, announced that merchants and issuers who did not support chip technology by October 2015 would be held liable for any counterfeit fraud.
+The largest card issuers, including MasterCard, Visa, American Express and Discover, announced that merchants and issuers that did not support chip technology by October 2015 would be held liable for any counterfeit fraud.

 For example, if a customer has a chip card but the merchant does not have a terminal that is certified for chip card acceptance, then the cost of any fraudulent transaction will be that merchant’s responsibility.